openeuler-mirror/openEuler-portal/app/en/community/ai-coding-assistants/index.md

 This policy applies to all forms of contributions submitted to the openEuler community (including but not limited to all code and documentation repositories under the openEuler organization):

-* **Source code and scripts**：including various core code, test cases, and build scripts.
+* **Source code and scripts**: including various core code, test cases, and build scripts.
-* **Technical documents and community content**：including API references, deployment guides, release logs, and Wiki pages.
+* **Technical documents and community content**: including API references, deployment guides, release logs, and Wiki pages.
-* **Configurations and metadata**：including Containerfiles/Dockerfiles, and CI/CD configuration files.
+* **Configurations and metadata**: including Containerfiles/Dockerfiles, and CI/CD configuration files.

 ## 3. Legal & Compliance